 Lectures and Course Content: The course will be taught using a combined lecture/laboratory approach.
 The class will be divided into three parts: lectures by me, lectures given by predetermined groups and lab work within groups.
-My lectures will focus mainly on the physics that we will tackle using computational methods and some of the overarching programming themes used to accomplish this.
-Lectures given by groups will focus on the details of programming in Python.
-The in-class lab work will allow you to practice the various programming techniques we learn in class.
+My lectures will focus mainly on the physics that we will tackle using computational methods and some of the overarching programming themes used to accomplish this and on the details of programming in Python.
+The in-class lab work will allow you to practice the various programming techniques we learn in class with your group.